Copper rebounds on optimism over US debt talks

+Later on Friday, a Republican said talks had been paused, while the White House said a deal remained possible.

-“We’ve seen this so many times; both sides of the aisle show some brinkmanship, but then come together for a deal,” said WisdomTree commodity strategist Nitesh Shah.
+“We’ve seen this so many times; both sides of the aisle show some brinkmanship, but then come together for a deal,” said Nitesh Shah, a commodity strategist at WisdomTree.

 Also boosting the market were some speculators closing out short-term bearish positions ahead of the weekend, one trader said.